534kms ❖ 14,450m ❖ 7 nights/7 Days ❖ From 2100€ pp.

 87.5k and 1737m

 July 07, Friday: Grenoble to the middle of nowhere, the Vercors, a famous region for French resistance during the second World War.
 And very famous for it's gorges.
-There is an empty village, that today still stands as the Germans left it on July 23, 1944; a burnt out ruin.
+We pass by an empty village, that stands as the Germans left it on July 23, 1944; a burnt out ruin.

 Today we seem to leave most of the cars behind in Grenoble.
 This is one of our favourite regions and you will soon see why.
 One night in La Chapelle en Vercors.